fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 - the original target value
 - the calculated average time
 - boolean value describing if the target was reached
 - a rating between the numbers 1-3 that tells how well the hours are met.
 You can decide on the metric on your own.
 - a text value explaining the rating

 The daily exercise hours are given to the function as an [array](https://www.typescriptlang.org/docs/handbook/basic-types.html#array) that contains the number of exercise hours for each day in the training period.
-Eg. a week with 3 hours of training on Monday, none on Tuesday, 2 hours on Wednesday, 4.5 hours on Thursday and so on would be represented by the following array:
+E.g. a week with 3 hours of training on Monday, none on Tuesday, 2 hours on Wednesday, 4.5 hours on Thursday and so on would be represented by the following array:

 ```js
 [3, 0, 2, 4.5, 0, 3, 1]